DataDog/integrations-extras/artie/README.md

 ### Validation

-The included dashboard will start to show data 5-10 minutes after you connect the integration as long as you have data flowing in your Artie deployments.
+The included dashboard starts to show data 5-10 minutes after you connect the integration as long as you have data flowing in your Artie deployments.

 ## Troubleshooting